 Her 2017 investigation into the death of Roshad McIntosh, a Chicago teenager who was shot and killed by a Chicago police officer, led to the reopening of the city’s investigation, and resulted in one of the officers involved being recommended for termination.
 Flores’ investigation is documented in a three-episode CNNgo documentary called “Beneath The Skin.”
 The project won high praise, including an EPPY Award and a National Association of Black Journalists Award.

 Covering criminal justice stories is important for Flores.
-Her project "Disappearing Front Porch,” which gave a voice to children in Chicago who are caught in the crosshairs of violence was viewed over 900,000 times online with an engagement time topping four minutes.
-The project was awarded the "Online Project: News" by the National Association of Black Journalists.
+Her project, “The Disappearing Front Porch,” which gave a voice to children in Chicago who are caught in the crosshairs of violence.
+The project was awarded the Online Project: News by the National Association of Black Journalists.
 In 2017, she was awarded the John Jay/H.F.
 Guggenheim Center on Media, Crime and Justice Reporting Fellowship.